-Before we dive into how to do that, let's familiarize ourselves with a few key terms:
+Before we dive into how to enrich virtual reality with green screen effect, let's familiarize ourselves with a few key terms:

 State of XR and Transparent Video Content on the web

 Ever since chrome released support for transparent video in webm format, there has been a surge of websites using transparent webm videos to give that oomph factor to their content.
-The XR community hasn't stayed far behind.
+The virtual reality community hasn't stayed far behind.